Skip to content

 Pilates Studios in Mid-Cities

-Mid-Cities has 37 Pilates studios, with 54% contemporary, 27% mixed, and 19% classical.
-Drop-in classes typically run $35-$95.
-Most studios offer reformer classes and small group classes, but private sessions and mat classes are also available.
-The most common specialties are beginner-friendly programs, post-rehab, and back pain.
+Mid-Cities has 36 Pilates studios, with 78% contemporary, 8% mixed, and 6% classical.
+Drop-in classes typically run $35-$40.
+Studios offer reformer classes and small group classes.
+The most common specialties are beginner-friendly programs, post-rehab, and athletes.
 Use the filters or explore the listings below for more detail.
 Learn more about Pilates in Mid-Cities ↓

 11:11 Pilates